 The course will develop your practitioner skills and you will learn how research and practice work together.
 This is an advanced HRM course and the modules look at strategic as well as operational issues.

-As a part-time student your classes will be held between 16.00 and 20.00 one day a week for two academic years from a September start date, and two and half academic years from a January start date.
-While these are our normal part-time patterns other options may be available, please contact Dr Gary Pheiffer, Programme Leader to discuss.
+As a part-time student your classes will be held between 16.00 and 20.00 one day a week for two academic years from a September start date, and two and a half academic years from a January start date.
+Please contact Dr Gary Pheiffer, Programme Leader to discuss any queries

 Dr Gary Pheiffer